Cellular automaton for spinor gravity in four dimensions: Automaton for free particles

 In conclusion, $\exp\gl\Ttil_x^{12}\gr$ describes the updating rule for an arbitrary number of different invariants of flavor $1$ or $2$ in the cell.
 Correspondingly, the factor $\exp\gl\Ttil_y^{34}\gr$ accounts for the unique updating of an arbitrary number of different invariants of flavor $3$ and $4$, and similarly for $\exp\gl\Ttil_z^{56}\gr$ for the flavors $5$ and $6$, and for $\exp\gl\Ttil_0^{78}\gr$ for the flavors $7$ and $8$.
 Taking things together the factor $\exp\gl-L_{0}\gr$ describes the unique updating for an arbitrary number of different invariants in the cell.
 The maximal total number of invariants (for the totally filled or empty state) amounts to $8N_f=64$.
+The expansion of $\cM_0$ in the occupation number basis generates a unique jump step evolution operator for invariants in a given cube of block or local cell.
+The combined local factor~\eqref{A2} generates an invertible updating rule for an arbitrary number of invariants in the space-lattice, and a corresponding unique jump evolution operator $\Shat(t)$.